joangro/personal-website/README.md

 ## Deploying to [Google App Engine](https://cloud.google.com/appengine/)

 After building for prod using `npm run build`, make sure to have the right `.gcloudignore` file as in this repo.
-You can check toe `app.yaml` file to see which are the files deployed in GAE.
+You can check the `app.yaml` file to see which are the files deployed in GAE.

+The `npm run build` command will compile the files onto the dist folder, and all of them will be uploaded to the GAE service.
+To do so, just run:

+`gcloud app deploy app.yaml`